 Democrats want you to bring in a bunch of politicians and people that don't have the slightest bit of understanding about any business in order to fix it.

-Rove has focused in particular on uniting the conservative base behind the administration's proposals to overhaul immigration, which include guest worker provisions that conservatives despise, the Iraq war, which has driven Bush's poll number sharply down, and the Medicare prescription drug program, which administration says will cost 872 billion dollars from 2006 to 2014, and which the president backed enthusiastically.
+Rove has focused in particular on uniting the conservative base behind the administration's proposals to overhaul immigration, which include guest worker provisions that conservatives despise, the Iraq war, which has driven Bush's poll number sharply down, and the Medicare prescription drug program, which administration says will cost $872 billion from 2006 to 2014, and which the president backed enthusiastically.

-To get the conservative base to go along with the White House immigration program, what are they not getting in there?
+To get the conservative base to go along with the White House immigration program?

 I mean, it does introduce market reforms into an entitlement program, and that's okay.

-But overhauling immigration, whatever happened to conservatives, is why I said the president does not lead a conservative movement.
+But overhauling immigration, whatever happened to conservatives is why I said the president does not lead a conservative movement.

 He never has.